aayushpatel205/aayushpatel205/README.md

 - 👋 Hi, I’m @aayushpatel205
 - 👀 I’m interested in making web applications !
-- 🌱 I’m currently learning React Native...
+- 🌱 I’m currently have a good amount of experience in making front end applications using React and also a fair amount of experience in building mobile applications using React Native...

+- I am currently learning backend using Node Js and Mongo DB.

 <!---